BoutrosLaboratory/bamql/README.md

     chr(M) & random(0.2) | chr(ug*)

-The details can be found in the manual page, which can be viewed by typing `man barf_queries` at the command prompt.
+The details can be found in the manual page, which can be viewed by typing `man bamql_queries` at the command prompt.